 \subsubsection{Related Work}

-~ The clash between privacy and utility has been widely studied in the literature~\cite{BrickellPvcyUtility:2008,TraftTradeoff:2014}.
-Optimization techniques for DP and utility for statistical databases have been analyzed by the community from various perspectives~\cite{GhoshOptimalPrivacyUtility:2012,GupteOptimalPrivacyforMinMaxAgents,LiOptimalLinearQueries:2010}.
+~ The trade-off between privacy and utility has been widely studied in the literature~\cite{BrickellPvcyUtility:2008, TraftTradeoff:2014}.
+Optimization techniques for DP and utility for statistical databases have been analyzed by the community from various perspectives~\cite{GhoshOptimalPrivacyUtility:2012, GupteOptimalPrivacyforMinMaxAgents, LiOptimalLinearQueries:2010}.
 There have been works focusing on devising privacy mechanisms that are optimal to limit the privacy risk against Bayesian inference attacks while maximizing the utility~\cite{ShokriLocationPrivacy, ShokriPrivacyGames}.
 In \cite{Oya:17:CCS}, Oya et al. examine an optimal LPPM w.r.t. various privacy and utility metrics for the user.

 In \cite{Oya:19:EuroSnP}, Oya et al. consider the optimal LPPM proposed by Shokri et al. in \cite{ShokriLocationPrivacy} which maximizes a notion of privacy (the \emph{adversarial error}) under some bound on the QoS.
-The construction of the optimal LPPM requires the knowledge of the original distribution, and \cite{Oya:19:EuroSnP} uses the EM method to estimate it and design \emph{blank-slate models} that they empirically show to outperform the traditional hardwired models.
-However, a problem with their approach is that there may exist LPPMs which are optimal in the sense of~\cite{ShokriLocationPrivacy}, but with no statistical utility, see Example \ref{examp:BadLPPM} below.
+The construction of the optimal LPPM requires the knowledge of the original distribution, and \cite{Oya:19:EuroSnP} uses the EM method to estimate it and design \emph{blank-slate models} empirically shown to outperform the traditional hardwired models.
+However, a problem with their approach is that there may exist LPPMs that are optimal in the sense of~\cite{ShokriLocationPrivacy}, but with no statistical utility, see Example \ref{examp:BadLPPM} in Section~\ref{sec:PRIVIC}.
 Furthermore, for the mechanisms considered in \cite{Oya:19:EuroSnP} the EM method may fail to converge to the true distribution.
-Indeed, there are counterexamples shown in \cite{EhabConvergenceIBU}, which also points out several mistakes in the results of \cite{AgarwalIBU}, on which \cite{Oya:19:EuroSnP} intrinsically relies to prove the convergence of their method.
+Indeed, \cite{EhabConvergenceIBU} points out various mistakes in the results of \cite{AgarwalIBU}, on which \cite{Oya:19:EuroSnP} intrinsically relies to prove the convergence of their method.

-\begin{example} Consider three collinear locations, $a$, $b$ and $c$, where $b$ lies in between $a$ and $c$ at a unit distance from each of them.
-Assume that the prior distribution on these three locations is uniform and that the constraint on the utility is that it should not exceed $\nicefrac{2}{3}$.
-Then a mechanism that optimizes the QoS in the sense of \cite{ShokriLocationPrivacy} is the one that maps all locations to $b$.
-However, this mechanism has no statistical utility, as the $b$'s do not provide any information about the original distribution.
-Indeed, given $n$ obfuscated locations (i.e., $n$ $b$'s) all distributions on $a$, $b$ and $c$ of the form $\nicefrac{k_a}{n}, \nicefrac{k_b}{n}, \nicefrac{k_c}{n} $ with $k_a+k_b+k_c=n$, have the same likelihood to be the original one. \end{example}